Psychotherapy: Eros and magic.

 - etc.

-Meanwhile Plato's theories also lead to the concept of courtly love with its "vocation of suffering" .
+Meanwhile Plato's theories led to the concept of courtly love, originally Fin'Amore; a "vocation of suffering" .
 In this modification, the power of the phantasy is harnessed and used as the path to wisdom.
+In other terms (alchemical), this is sublimation (another fascinating concept that tells us so much about the history of psychotherapy)..

 Popular posts from this blog